awsdocs/aws-direct-connect-user-guide/doc_source/acceptSub1Gconnection.md

 1. Open the AWS Direct Connect console at [https://console\.aws\.amazon\.com/directconnect/](https://console.aws.amazon.com/directconnect/)\.

-1. If necessary, change the region in the navigation bar\.
+1. If necessary, change the Region in the navigation bar\.

 1. In the navigation pane, choose **Connections**\.